NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsD.clean.rst

 | Location |  SMSQ/E                                                           |
 +----------+-------------------------------------------------------------------+

 This function returns a number which allows you to find out the type of display driver which is currently being used.
 The values returned are:

-0Original ST QL Emulator, QL Hardware (either of these two may support MODE 8) plus QXL and QPC.
+- 0 Original ST QL Emulator, QL Hardware (either of these two may support MODE 8) plus QXL and QPC.
 All of these (except the original ST QL emulator) may support higher resolutions.
-1Extended Mode 4 Emulator (either 512x256 or 768x280 pixel screen) 2QVME Mode 4 Emulator 4Monochrome display (only two colours)
+- 1 Extended Mode 4 Emulator (either 512x256 or 768x280 pixel screen)
+- 2 QVME Mode 4 Emulator
+- 4 Monochrome display (only two colours)

 **CROSS-REFERENCE**